 Module code: ECO2055

-The module examines the processes which underlie the preparation of the financial statements of listed companies in Europe which are the main source of financial information available to external stakeholders, and the assessment of an organisation’s performance through analysis and interpretation of its financial statements.
+The module examines the processes which underlie the preparation of the financial statements of listed companies in the UK and Europe which are the main source of financial information available to external stakeholders, and the assessment of an organisation’s performance through analysis and interpretation of its financial statements.

 Number of Credits: 15